letakeane/gridpractice/module-2/M2-MASTER-TO-DO-LIST.md

 ### Curriculum: Projects

-* Leta: Update Complete Me spec and project guideliness to reflect emphasis on process
+* Leta: Update Complete Me spec and project guidelines to reflect emphasis on process
   * Due: Wednesday of Week 3
   * Completed: Wednesday of Week 3
 * Leta: Update config lesson to include babel and babel config for testing